 In answering these questions, this study combines doctrinal and socio-legal research by using qualitative analysis.
 This article also incorporates the reform-oriented research method with literature, conceptual and case techniques.
 This article is organized into several sections.
 After the introduction and research methods, the third part of this article will discuss the relationship between farmer regeneration and food security.
 The fourth section will re-examine the regulation of farmer regeneration and analyze how agricultural and rural rules and policies affect young people in farming.
-The fifth section will discuss related to the formulation of farmer regeneration and regenerations and recommendations will be described.
+The fifth section will discuss related to the formulation of farmer regeneration regulations to maintain food security.
+In the end, some conclusions and recommendations will be described.